davidmaca248/StockAnalyzer/README.md

 # StockAnalyzer

-Python Web Scraping Program analyzing stock information and calculating the proper price using the BeautifulSoup Machine Learning library.
+Python Web Scraping Program analyzing stock information and calculating the proper price using the BeautifulSoup library.